Iran to reassert authority at OPEC after nuclear deal

 But oil traders will be watching closely for signs of cooperation, or otherwise, between the big three producers in OPEC, knowing that Riyadh and Baghdad will need to find room for Iran should its interim nuclear deal be verified and sanctions lifted.

-Reappointed to the oil ministry by Iran's new and more western-friendly President Hassan Rouhani, Zanganeh has openly criticised Iraq, now OPEC's second biggest producer, for increasing its market share at Tehran's expense.
+Reappointed to the oil ministry by Iran's new and more western-friendly President Hassan Rouhani, Zanganeh has openly criticized Iraq, now OPEC's second biggest producer, for increasing its market share at Tehran's expense.

 "Iraq has replaced Iran's oil with its own," Zanganeh said in November.
 "This Iraq move is not friendly at all."